 It is fair to say that I was never encouraged to think outside the box as a child.
 Not knowing about my disability or sensory issues kept me firmly in the dark.
 Everything unfamiliar feels daunting: through my writing I am now able to recall and place my experiences.

 When I was a Girl Guide, camp was compulsory.
 I had no choice.
 I remember being driven to the drop-off point and my stomach was already in knots.
 Even before I got on the coach, the whole idea of going to camp filled me with trepidation.

 When we arrived, I felt incredibly scared, so scared that my stomach was in knots again.
 I remember the feelings of panic, being completely out of my depth in a new environment.
 Emotionally, I couldn’t cope.
 By tea time those in charge had already called my parents for them to come and take me home.

-Camp didn’t look or feel right and it was the not feeling right that made me homesick.
-The open spaces made everything look and feel scary.
-Everything about camp felt scary.
-I can remember those feeling as if they were yesterday.
+Camp didn’t look or feel right and I put it down to being homesick.
+The open spaces made everything feel and look scary.
+In fact, everything about camp felt scary.
+I can remember those feelings as if they were yesterday.
 They are the same feelings I get when I work through anything new.

 Since my diagnosis and for the first time, I am now able to explain and place my experiences with sensory issues.
 It feels good, if a little overdue.